animesh-chouhan/animesh-chouhan.github.io/DeepThought/content/posts/sleepsort.md

 ## Sorting Algorithms

 Sorting algorithms are like the organizers of the computer world, quietly putting everything in order.
 They help arrange data neatly, whether it's a list of names or scores.

 Some sorting methods are simple, like bubble sort, while others are faster, like quick sort.
 But there are also some really unique ones, like sleep sort, which is more like a fun experiment than a serious tool.

+## Sleep Sort

 Sleep sort is a fun and quirky way to sort numbers.
 It was thought up by someone on 4Chan in 2011.
 Instead of the usual sorting methods, this one makes each number "sleep" for a bit before joining the sorted list.
 So, if a number is 3, it waits for 3 units of time before settling into its place.

-This photo of the original 4chan post was taken from this [lecture](https://www.cs.princeton.edu/courses/archive/fall13/cos226/lectures/52Tries.pdf).
+This photo of the original 4chan post was taken from this [Princeton Lecture](https://www.cs.princeton.edu/courses/archive/fall13/cos226/lectures/52Tries.pdf).

 <p align="center">
    <img src="/images/posts/sleepsort/sleepsort-4chan.jpg" alt="sleepsort" style="max-width:80%"/>